hubblo-org/scaphandre/docs_src/compatibility.md

 Sensors including "RAPL" in their name rely on [RAPL](explanations/rapl-domains.md).

 The `pts` and `pln` feature flags ("Intel Package Thermal Status" and "Intel Power Limit Notification" respectively) seem to indicate that RAPL is supported on a CPU.
-On GNU/Linux, you could be sure of their presence, if this command succeds and matches :
+On GNU/Linux, you could be sure of their presence, if this command succeeds and matches :

 ```
 egrep "(pts|pln)" /proc/cpuinfo